aws/aws-eks-best-practices/content/reliability/docs/application.md

 ### Monitor your applications

 The number of metrics you need to monitor in modern applications is growing continuously.
-It helps if you have an automated way to track your applications so you can focus on solving your customer’s challenges.
+It helps if you have an automated way to track your applications so you can focus on solving your customer's challenges.
 Cluster-wide monitoring tools like [Prometheus](https://prometheus.io) or [CloudWatch Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html) can monitor your cluster and workload and provide you signals when, or preferably, before things go wrong.

 Monitoring tools allow you to create alerts that your operations team can subscribe to.
 Consider rules to activate alarms for events that can, when exacerbated, lead to an outage or impact application performance.

-If you’re unclear on which metrics you should monitor, you can take inspiration from these methods:
+If you're unclear on which metrics you should monitor, you can take inspiration from these methods:

 - [RED method](https://www.weave.works/blog/a-practical-guide-from-instrumenting-code-to-specifying-alerts-with-the-red-method).
 Stands for requests, errors, and duration.
 - [USE method](http://www.brendangregg.com/usemethod.html).
 Stands for utilization, saturation, and errors.

-Sysdig’s post [Best practices for alerting on Kubernetes](https://sysdig.com/blog/alerting-kubernetes/) includes a comprehensive list of components that can impact the availability of your applications.
+Sysdig's post [Best practices for alerting on Kubernetes](https://sysdig.com/blog/alerting-kubernetes/) includes a comprehensive list of components that can impact the availability of your applications.

 ### Use Prometheus client library to expose application metrics